IsmotaraDipty43/Real-Estate-client-Project/README.md

 - **Authorization:** JWT Tokens
 ## 🛠 How to Run the Project Locally

-## 🛠 How to Run the Project Locally

 Follow these steps to set up and run the project on your local machine using **VS Code**.

 1️⃣ **Clone the Repository**